 Focus on keeping your child’s gut healthy

-The gut is the portion of your intestine which absorbs most of the nutrients.
-Eating excess refined sugar damage the gut health to a large extent.
+The gut is the portion of your intestine that absorbs most of the nutrients.
+Eating excess refined sugar damage gut health to a large extent.
 Keep them away from sugary and salty junk.
 This includes all -carbonated drinks, frozen desserts, commercial bakery items, candies, fast foods, chips, fries, etc – basically everything that is packaged and processed.
+Include some form of homemade fermented food instead, like- curd, buttermilk, idli, dosa, kanji, Panta Bhat, etc to keep a good bacterial balance in the gut.

 Let them play outside